Smartphones are enjoying a mid-life crisis at the moment: the trouble is they’re all too good.

 Until LG issues a software update to enlarge the clock, there’s a 50/50 chance I’ll need to pick up the G5 every time I go to check it, which is no good at all.
 That’s why I’ve just turned off the always-on mode to save on its (admittedly small) 0.8% battery drain per hour.
 Shame.

-If it’s cutting-edge tech you’re looking for from the G5, then its dual camera is by far the most original thing this device has to offer.
+If it’s cutting-edge tech you’re looking for from the G5, then its dual-lens camera is by far the most original thing this device has to offer.
 Just as Trotsky would be nothing without Lenin, the idea behind this insurrectionary tech is that combining 16MP and 8MP cameras will offer you much better photos.

 How?
 The 16MP sensor has a 75° field of view, while the 8MP sensor with a whopping 135° FOV lens – that’s a wider cone of vision than your own eyes.
 Combined, the effect is supposed to be like having a digital SLR or CSC and a couple of lenses all the time, without any weight to lug around.
 So in the same way that Mario and Luigi are best utilised as a duo, the G5 gives you the choice of taking wide-angle shots to fit in an impressive amount of scenery, or opting for a more detailed close up.

 Apple’s iPhone 7 is heavily rumoured to feature the same concept, but LG has snuck in there with a first.
 And that counts for something.